esohkevin/OpenScienceKEHackathon/EDirect.md

 Retrieving Articles from NCBI's PubMed Using EDirect
 ===

-EDirect is NCBI's commandline Entrez retrieval tool.
+EDirect is NCBI's command line Entrez retrieval tool.
 It is used to retrieve data from a variety of NCBI database, including literature mining from PubMed.

 [Insiders Guide to Accessing NLM Data: EDirect Overview](https://dataguide.nlm.nih.gov/edirect/overview.html)